-Carpentry was Andrew's trade for twenty years; during research of Isle of Wight pottery - watching a bowl being thrown on a wheel - he was inspired to take up ceramics, now an absorbing pastime.
+Carpentry was Andrew Dowden's trade for twenty years; during research of Isle of Wight pottery - watching a bowl being thrown on a wheel - he was inspired to take up ceramics, now an absorbing pastime.

 Andrew's work is more sculptural than functional - each piece being hand-thrown, hand-thrown and joined, or slab-built and joined.
 Hand-carving and textured surfaces are his main interest.
 Each piece, whether a standing form or wall-hanging plaque, is individually designed, with design and form being more important than any particular function.